IfanSnek/PyScratch/README.md

 // So can operators
 turn left (add (add (add (add (add (add (1) and (1)) and (1)) and (1)) and (1)) and (1)) and (1)) degrees

+// Custom functions can be created with the 'def' keyword. def do (this) thing { // DO NOT USE PARAMETERS THAT ARE GLOBAL VARIABLES.
+    // Indentation is not required but it is good for visibility. turn right (this) degrees
+}

+// The function can then be called like this do (2) thing

 // Dropdown blocks need to have their value explicitly stated stop ("all")  // Strings still need parenthesis.
 ```